 We use third-party mining pools to receive our mining rewards from the network.
 Mining pools allow miners to combine their processing power, increasing their chances of solving a block and getting paid by the network.
 The rewards are distributed by the pool operator, proportionally to our contribution to the pool's overall mining power, used to generate each block.
 Should the pool operator's system suffer downtime due to a cyber-attack, software malfunction or other similar issues, it will negatively impact our ability to mine and receive revenue.
 Furthermore, we are dependent on the accuracy of the mining pool operator's record keeping to accurately record the total processing power provided to the pool for a given bitcoin mining application in order to assess the proportion of that total processing power we provided.
 While we have internal methods of tracking both our power provided and the total used by the pool, the mining pool operator uses its own record-keeping to determine our proportion of a given reward.
-We have little means of recourse against the mining pool operator if we determine the proportion of the reward paid out to us by the mining pool operator is incorrect, other than leaving the pool.
-If we are unable to consistently obtain accurate proportionate rewards from our mining pool operators, we may experience reduced reward for our efforts, which would have an adverse effect on our business and operations.
+We have little means of recourse against the mining pool operator if we determine the proportion of the reward paid out to us by the mining pool operators, we may experience reduced reward for our efforts, which would have an adverse effect on our business and operations.